[Congressional Bills 119th Congress]

 (10) Innovative and noteworthy initiatives by State and

-local government to attract foreign investment from responsible
+local governments to attract foreign investment from

-practices for increasing global competitiveness in attracting
+best practices for increasing global competitiveness in

-foreign direct investment from responsible private sector
+attracting foreign direct investment from responsible private

-entities based in trusted countries.
+sector entities based in other trusted countries.

 (12) The impact that protectionist policies by other